devxschool/Spring2021SDET/src/oop/Questions_OOP.md

 are called subclasses[child classes].
 Only public classes can be extended, if we try to inherit the final class then compiler will throw an error.

+## What is an abstract class:
+_Abstract classes_ are the classes which hide methods implementation from extending classes because concrete classes should implement it's methods; Abstract classes cannot be instantiated directly;
+Abstract classes cannot be final, private because they are meant to be extended and all abstract methods are meant to be overridden;
+Abstract classes can have both abstract and non abstract methods [any number of them];
+Abstract classes can extend another abstract classes and abstract methods of the parent abstract class can either be implemented in the child abstract class or they have to be passed along to the other classes that extend it.
+An abstract class can extend non abstract class and override it's methods but we won't be actually invoke those methods;

+## Abstract methods:
+_Abstract methods_ -> methods without the body [implementation];
+They can only by declared in abstract classes;
+They cannot be private, final and they cannot be static because these methods are meant to be overridden and static methods cannot be overridden;